-Welcome to the UConn School of Nursing!
+Welcome to the UConn Elisabeth DeLuca School of Nursing!

 Before You Meet with your Advisor

-During Day 1 and Day 2 of Orientation, you will have the opportunity to meet with the School of Nursing undergraduate Academic Advisors, other incoming Nursing students, and current UConn undergraduate Nursing students.
+During Day 1 and Day 2 of Orientation, you will have the opportunity to meet with the UConn Elisabeth DeLuca School of Nursing undergraduate Academic Advisors, other incoming Nursing students, and current UConn undergraduate Nursing students.
 You will leave your Orientation session with your fall semester schedule and answers to any questions you have!

 This page details steps you can take to ensure you make the most of your New Student advising appointment.